BusKill/buskill-app/docs/software_usr/cli.rst

 Trigger Selector
 ^^^^^^^^^^^^^^^^

-You can use ``-t`` or ``--trigger`` to speicfy which trigger you would like the BusKill app to execute when your BusKill cable is disconnected.
-For example, to arm buskil such that it will shutdown your computer when the BusKill cable is removed, choose the ``soft-shutdown`` trigger
+You can use ``-t`` or ``--trigger`` to specify which trigger you would like the BusKill app to execute when your BusKill cable is disconnected.
+For example, to arm BusKill such that it will shutdown your computer when the BusKill cable is removed, choose the ``soft-shutdown`` trigger

 ::